 Document/Artifact Revisions

-Subversion is used by the PEG for updating the QMS artifacts between formal releases.
-The release of QMS is made by tagging the final QMS in SVN.
-Each release is tagged on SVN with the QMS release number clearly evident.
+Git/Subversion is used by the PEG for updating the QMS artifacts between formal releases.
+The release of QMS is made by tagging the final QMS in the version control tool.
+Each release is tagged with the QMS release number clearly evident.

-Each commit to the Subversion repository must have a clear, detailed, unambiguous and coherent commit message clearly spelling out the exact set of changes and the rationale and source of the same.
+Each commit to the repository must have a clear, detailed, unambiguous and coherent commit message clearly spelling out the exact set of changes and the rationale and source of the same.
 The commits must contain a small set of changes with high granularity.
 Refer the Configuration Management procedure for detailed guidelines related to the use of Subversion.

-Minor revision number is changed when there is a change in layout or formatting of the document, typographical correction or formual correction, the content remaining essentially the same.
+Minor revision number is changed when there is a change in layout or formatting of the document, typographical correction or formal correction, the content remaining essentially the same.

 Major revision number is changed when eight minor versions of QMS have been released after last major release or or there is a change in process of typical workflow.